Mobile mental health Crisis Response

 1 in 20 adults

-1 in 4 fatal police encounters
+1 in 4 fatal interactions with police

 1 in 4 adults

-A Compassionate UNARMED Response
+Compassionate UNARMED FIRST Response

 Data sources: Treatment Advocacy Center, Centers for Disease Control and Prevention, and National Alliance for Mental Health